Superposition28/TheSimpsonsGame/Readme.md

 ## Getting Started
 ## Usage

+place the quickbms files in Tools\quickbms place noeises files in Tools\noeises\exe

 The project initialization, asset extraction and conversion process is automated through a main script.
 To start the process, run:

 ```powershell
 .\main.ps1
 ```
+then select each option in order and the script should handle the rest

+[0] Run all scripts // self explanatory, and untested...

+[1] Initializes (Powershell, init.ps1)
+this step is used to ensure all programs exist it generates config.ini, GameFiles\Main\
+registers all programs needed in the config file to be accessed by all subsequent scripts that need it (currently only the blender script is designed to use this) extracts the ISO contents using WinRar into GameFiles\Main\
+the iso file should and must contain \PS3_GAME\USRDIR\, and some other unimportant files (\PS3_UPDATE, PS3_DISC.SFB)

+[2] Rename USRDIR Folders (Powershell, RenameFolders.ps1)
+this renames the directories in the game root folder as there original names are less than descriptive theres two kinds of folders, Levels and Assets
+4 asset folders, video, audio, characters, frontend
+18 Map folders, for some reason, a number of Game Levels are separated as more than one root Map folder

+[3] QuickBMS STR (Powershell, str.ps1)
+the game files are almost all elusively stored in a proprietary archive folder format identified by .str the .str extension is actually meaningless, a pattern for the RenderWare game files the 490 str files contain over 20,000 game files so this step extracts these many files as a massive nested structure of folders

+[4] Flatten Directories (Powershell, Flatten.ps1)
+this slightly un-nests the str output structure by combining folders

+[5] Video Conversion (Powershell, 4_Video.ps1)
+converts the weird video format to a less weird one

+[6] Audio Conversion (Powershell, 4_Audio.ps1)
+converts the weird audio format to a less weird one

+[7] init Blender (C#, init.csx)
+gets the blender conversion process ready

+due to the length of the directory structure i foolishly refuse to remove blender more often fails to locate the files i needed a workaround so i create symbolic links (advanced shortcuts) to each files folder

+Processes .preinstanced files in the nested structure and Generates a 'map' of assets file paths.
+Creates duplicate directory structures for .blend and .glb files based on .preinstanced files.
+Copies a blank .blend template file into the blend structure matching the .preinstanced files.
+Creates symbolic links for .preinstanced, .blend, and .glb files in at the root of the current drive.
+Saves the generated asset map to asset_mapping.json.

+[8] Blender Conversion (C#, blend.csx)
+converts each .preinstanced asset into .glb using blender4.3, the plugin or script stops working with 4.4